catseye/Robin/doc/Style.markdown

   bindings (the same names bound to the same values) each time they are imported.

 * Don't do input or output in a module.
+(Logging is a different matter, or at least it will be, when Robin gets a `logging` module.)

 Naming
 ------